Xabouba/basket/README.md

 # basket
 Basket of fruits

-How does it work?
+Launch the JAR file in BasketApp/dist/BasketApp.jar to start the application.

-When launching the file basket.py, the main menu appears containing 6 choices for the user.
+The main menu is composed of 6 buttons

-1/ Show your current basket and its total cost
+1/ Display basket - Show your current basket and its total cost

 If the basket is not empty, it lists the whole basket, sums up the cost of each fruit and shows the total cost.

-2/ Import a basket
+2/ Display fruit cost - Show unit cost of the fruits

-You can import a basket by simply input a list of fruit separated by commas, e.g. 'Banana,Orange,Banana'
+You can show the list of available fruits with their unit price.

-3/ Add some fruits
+3/ Add fruit - Add a number of the selected fruit of the list (limited to an integer number)

 You can add a certain number of one fruit to your basket

-4/ Remove some fruits
+4/ Remove fruit -  Remove a number of the selected fruit from the list (limited to an integer number)

 If there is enough fruits, you can remove a certain number of one fruit to your basket.

-5/ Reset your basket
+5/ Reset basket - Empty the current basket

 You can reset your basket and get an empty new basket.

-6/ Show unit cost of the fruits
+6/ Import from CSV file - Import a list of fruits (in one column)

-You can show the list of available fruits with their unit price.
+For test purposes, you can import a basket using a comma delimited file containing names of fruits.
+You can add fruits only available within the list.